Application Fee

 - 1. Meet Connecticut eligibility requirements for Dental Assistant licensure.

-- 4. Submit your application to the Department of Public Health~Health Care Systems Branch~Practitioner Licensing & Investigations Section.
+- 4. Submit the application to Department of Public Health~Health Care Systems Branch~Practitioner Licensing & Investigations Section and monitor board communications.

 Salary Insights in Connecticut

-With a median salary of 50,820, Dental Assistants in Connecticut earn 7% above the national median of 47300.
+With a median salary of $50,820, Dental Assistants in Connecticut earn 7% above the national median of $47,300.
 Connecticut ranks #9 among 50 states.
-The typical licensing timeline is 6-24 months.
+The typical licensing timeline is Varies by board.

 State Hiring Climate (QCEW)